The Seventh Annual WaterFire Salute to Veterans will take place on November 2, 2019

 The WaterFire Providence Veterans Resource Fair on Washington Street and Washington Street Bridge is led by the Providence VA Medical Center and supported by contributing sponsors.

 Located on Washington Street and the Washington Street Bridge and opening at 3:00 pm, the Veterans Resource Fair features organizations from across Rhode Island dedicated to providing services to veterans and their families.
 WaterFire invites Veterans, their families, and the public to come and learn about all of the amazing resources available to them – from medical care and job transition services to educational programs and Veteran’s family services.

 In prior years the Providence VA Medical Center along with the Veterans Benefits Regional Office will have an entire area dedicated to enrolling veterans in the VA healthcare system.
 Veterans and their families can learn about all the healthcare offerings the Medical Center has and learn about benefits such as education and home loans from the Benefits Regional Office.

-Starting at near sunset WaterFire will highlight the WWI, WWII, Vietnam and Korean War memorials in downtown Providence with the playing of Echo Taps, recognizing the service and sacrifice of all generations of veterans.
+Starting at near sunset WaterFire will highlight the WWI, WWII, and Korean War Memorials in downtown Providence with the playing of taps, recognizing the service and sacrifice of all generations of veterans.

-A Missing Man Table will also be set up in Memorial Park to honor and recognize all those soldiers who have gone into battle and have not returned.
+A Missing Man Table will also be set up on the confluence, where the rivers meet, to honor and recognize all those soldiers who have gone into battle and have not returned.
 Full of symbolism, this table contains many items that remind us of the sacrifices of both military and civilian lives lost and affected through combat and military service.

-A special memorial ceremony will also take place on the rivers among the fires.
-After the Lighting Ceremony, memorial vessels will pass through the bonfires along the length of the river to honor and remember the servicemen and women that are no longer with us.
+A Veteran Memorial Ceremony will also take place on the rivers among the fires.
+After the Lighting Ceremony, a memorial vessel will pass through the bonfires along the length of the river to honor and remember the servicemen and women that are no longer with us.
 Guests are invited to salute or place their hands over their hearts as the memorial canoes make their way throughout the installation.